Slippery62/hello-world/README.md

 # hello-world
 tutorial sandpit
-tester sandpit for newbiw on Github logtime listener first time caller happy for any guidance / help with projects
+tester sandpit for newbie on Github logtime listener first time caller happy for any guidance / help with projects